Haiden-Murphy/Haiden-A1/article_1.md

 ![family vacation location](Italy1.jpg)

 - Spend time with my family during the holidays
-- Went on vacation to italy with family
+- Went on vacation to Italy with family
 - Started a relationship with someone strong and kind